The Package (Seinfeld): Production

 Phil Hartman makes an uncredited voice appearance in this episode as the man who wakes Elaine to confirm the spelling of her surname.
 The farmer extra appearing in the final scene is Seinfeld writer David Mandel.

 A scene showing how Newman acquired George's photos was filmed but cut before broadcast.

-Elaine refers to the nipple incident in the season-four episode "The Pick" when asked if she has done risqué photos of herself.
+Elaine refers to the nipple incident in the season 4 episode "The Pick" when asked if she has done risqué photos of herself.
 Kramer poses as "Dr. Van Nostrand, from the clinic".
-Kramer reprises this character in the season-9 episode "The Slicer".
+Kramer reprises this character in the season 9 episode "The Slicer".
 The character is also referenced in "The Strike".

-The scene when Newman questions Jerry after accusing him of mail fraud is a parody from the film Basic Instinct, when John Correli (also played by Wayne Knight) questions Catherine Tramell after the killing of Johnny Boz.
+The scene when Newman questions Jerry after accusing him of mail fraud and is a parody of a scene from the film Basic Instinct, when John Correli (also played by Wayne Knight) questions Catherine Tramell after the killing of Johnny Boz.

 Merchandise

 A photo from George's risque photo shoot was released in poster form a year after the episode was broadcast, under the title "The Timeless Art of Seduction".
 It became a major bestseller.